 Turning sunlight into water

-One of the Charity’s early projects was the building of 2 deep solar powered bore-holes, one at Osiligi Obaya school and the other about 5km from it.
+One of the Charity’s early projects was the building of 2 deep solar powered bore-holes, one at our school and the other about 5km from it.
 The school bore-hole is 160m deep (500′) and 4,000-12,000 litre are pumped each day just using the power of the sun.
 The bore-hole supplies the school and local community.
 The greatest need for water is during the hot, sunny dry season; the time when the solar powered pump gives the greatest water.
-The school bore-hole has allowed the school to grow about half its food for the children’s mid day lunch.
-More details on the bore-hole project here.

 The other bore-hole is 180m deep and provides water to the community and a 1 acre vegetable growing plot.
 The plot is split into 80 allotments for the poorest in the community to grow food.
 Just using the power of the sun, the solar pump can provide up to 20,000L per day.